utmapp/docs.getutm.app/preferences/macos.md

 ### Do not prompt...
 When a new USB device is plugged in, the currently active VM will ask the user if they wish to connect the device to the VM.
 This option will disable that prompt.

+## Server

+## Automatically start UTM server
+When checked, UTM server will attempt to start immediately if it is not already started.
+UTM server will also start when UTM is launched.

+## Reject unknown connections by default
+New clients must be trusted by the host before they can connect.
+When a new client attempts to connect, you will receive a notification allowing you to check the fingerprint and then accept or reject the connection.
+If a connection is rejected, the notification will not show up for any connection attempts and must be manually accepted in the client list.
+When this option is checked, every connection attempt will be rejected by default (showing no notification) and each connection must be manually reviewed and trusted in the client list.

+## Allow access from external clients
+By default, UTM server will only permit connections from the local network (LAN).
+When this option is checked, UTM server will permit connections from outside the local network (WAN) including the internet if your router is set up correctly to forward traffic.

+## Listen port
+By default, UTM server communicates with UPnP which allocates a UDP port dynamically and is discoverable through Bonjour to other devices on the same network.
+If you put in a port number, UTM server will also listen on that TCP port for connections.
+This is required if you allow access from external clients.

+## Require password
+When checked, clients must provide the correct password (as specified in the text field below) in order to attempt a connection.
+This option is highly recommended if you choose to allow access from external clients.